Operation Raindance: Continuing success

 Even as Raindance closed down, the flow of air power continued.
 With 150 fresh targets added to the remainder of the original target package, an allotment of 60 strike sorties per day was requested.
 Vang Pao had an ongoing promise of 50 USAF air strikes per day to support his guerrillas.
 The air actions continued through April, with great results.
 On 21 April, a Bullpup missile detonated a cavern storing fuel and munitions; the near-simultaneous eruption of a village about a kilometer away proved they were linked via tunnel.
 The cave complex would burn and explode for 16 hours, while the village disappeared.

 Vang Pao moved three battalions back into a fertile rice growing area, the Muong Ngan valley.
 Next, he received reinforcements from the Royal Lao Army.
 With the 103rd Bataillon Parachutiste (103rd Parachute Battalion) added to the irregulars, the combined force moved down from their hill position to Phonsavan on 29 April.
 In the ruins of the town smashed by artillery and air strikes, they found two BTR-40 Armored Cars, 18 other vehicles, 12 37mm antiaircraft guns, and a 75mm howitzer, which they destroyed.
 Continuing through town two kilometers to the northwest, on the north side of Route 4 they uncovered a cave complex crammed with pre-positioned communist supplies.
 Behind barrels of rocks barricading cave entrances against air attack, they found 300 tons of medical supplies.
 Another cave contained hospital beds for 1,000 patients.
 Still another contained over a mile of supplies within it; as the cache was too big to ruin, local Buddhist monks were convinced to lay a curse upon it so the superstitious Pathet Lao would not reclaim the goods.
 There were operating theaters; one had a pair of X-ray machines.
 Air America flew in a cargo of varied explosives to destroy the goods.
 The 1,000 Hmong troops occupied Phonsavan for the first time since 1962; they did not have to fire a shot.

 Withdrawal

 Within two weeks, road watch reconnaissance teams began to report heavy inbound communist traffic.
 By mid-May, it was known that three PAVN battalions were en route from Vietnam with orders to retake Muang Soui.
-Enemy troops were also being withdrawn from their probe against the guerrilla main bases to pressure the Hmong guerrillas.
+Communist troops were also being withdrawn from their probe against the guerrilla main bases to pressure the Hmong guerrillas.
 A pincer attack on Phonsavan was threatened, with prongs poised south and northeast of the town.
 On 21 May 1969, the PAVN 174th Regiment knocked the irregulars from their perch on the hill north of town.
-The next day, one company of the paratroopers tried to recapture the hill while the other held the town.
+The next day, one company of Royalist paratroopers tried to recapture the hill while the other held the town.
 On 23 May, the PAVN overran Phonsavan and the paratroopers withdrew, having suffered 200 casualties.
 However, even as Vang Pao gave back some of his gained ground to his enemies, the USAF followed up on Raindance with Operation Stranglehold.